sh-steph/OC_Project03/README.md

 ## Swagger

 You can view and experiment with all the APIs through Swagger through the following link `http://localhost:3000/swagger-ui/index.html` when the application is running.
+Many APIs require a token (JWT), so it's best to start with authentication.

 </details>